m0-k1/Perceptron_Model/README.md

 #### DESCRIPTION
 Urine specimens were analyzed in an effort to determine if certain physical characteristics of the urine might be related to the formation of calcium oxalate crystals.

-This data frame contains the following columns:
+This data frame contains the following columns:-

 r - Indicator of the presence of calcium oxalate crystals.